lewagon/dotfiles/01-Ruby/03-Iterators-Blocks/03-Burger-restaurant/README.md

 ## Background & Objectives

 This challenge is all about syntax.
 The first encounter with blocks and `yield` might be puzzling at first, let's practice it.
+The objectives here are:

+- Implement some basic method using `yield`, to understand the inner mechanics.
+- Learn the syntax for calling a method with a block.
+- Understand what happens when you pass a parameter to the block.

-On this journey, you're about to open a **burger restaurant**.
-TODO
+On this journey, you're about to open a **burger restaurant**, from the kitchen to the counter you'll implement methods to prepare burgers for your first customers.

 ## Specs